Features of this walk include spectacular wildflowers varied birdlife and a creek that disappears beneath boulders that have fallen from cliffs above.

 An alternative road from Stanthorpe to Girraween via Eukey and Storm King Dam has some gravel sections.

-From the car park, the track is well signposted and you bare left after 200m to the creek and back.
-The track to pass through swamp communities, woodland and shrub land.
+From the car park the track is well signposted and you bare left after 200m to the creek.
+The track passes through swamp communities, woodland and shrub land.
 There are numerous rocks to scramble up and a small boulder cave with a waterfall to explore.
-The track continues around the main rock feature and up a short hill where you can stand on the lava flow rock fields on top of the rock feature.

 None.